Surrendering a Sheltie to Rescue

 After the Sheltie is placed in a foster home, the first thing we do is attend to the dog's medical needs: vaccinations, heartworm and fecal tests, spay/neuter, dental cleaning if needed, microchipping, and any other vet work indicated by the dog's age and condition (bloodwork, x-rays, surgery, etc.).

 We evaluate the dog's behavior, and then place them up for adoption.
 We accept adoption applications for the dog.
-If an application looks good, we'll conduct a vet check (which means we have to have a vet we can talk to who will verify that the adoption candidate is a responsible pet owner).
+If an application looks like a good match, we'll conduct a vet reference check (which means we have to have a vet we can talk to who will verify that the adoption candidate is a responsible pet owner).
 If the vet check goes well, we then do a home visit and interview with the applicant.

 Once an applicant is approved to adopt, we allow them to meet any dogs we have who might be a good match for the applicant's home situation.

 If a good match is made, the applicant fills out and signs a legally binding contract and pays an adoption donation.
-Most people we adopt to opt to become part of our rescue group.
+Most people who adopt from us then become volunteers for our group.